WPMedia/arc-themes-blocks/blocks/htmlbox-block/README.md

 _It expects the `HTML` custom field to be filled out with an embed link.
 The box will not have the id tag in the custom field._

-_If the `HTML` custom field is not populated then nothing will be rendered.._
+_If the `HTML` custom field is not populated then nothing will be rendered._